 How do I view activity data?

-To view activity data, filter by user to see the individuals and their activity.
+To view activity data, filter by user to see individuals and their activity.
 This high-level overview helps you spot patterns and trends within your users’ activity.

-View a timeline of details for a specific day.
 Once you have viewed data across teams, you might want to dig deeper into that data for a specific day.

 To view data for a specific day: